pascaldekloe/colfer/README.md

 * †† timezone not preserved
 * ‡‡ characters limited by UTF-16 (`U+0000`, `U+10FFFF`)

-Lists may contain text or data structures.
+Lists may contain text, binaries or data structures.

 ## Compatibility